Qualitative Research Methods: Techniques, Types & Examples

 “You no longer have to choose between depth and scale.
 AI-driven platforms let you have both.”

-Types of Qualitative Research Designs: The Broader Framework
+Types of Qualitative Research Methodologies: The Broader Framework

 Just as in quantitative research, qualitative studies can be primary or secondary, depending on whether the data is newly collected or drawn from existing sources.